Dur4nt3/todo_project/to-implement.md

     *That same welcome message will appear under the "Help" tab*

     3) Modal Coloring: Based on priority | light gray regardless of priority

+- Create an initial load modal that displays a loader => once all the initial load functions finish executing => remove the modal